jaredtconnor/jaredtconnor.com/src/content/blog/installing-node-on-linux-via-wsl.md

 ---
-title: "Installing Node on Linux via WSL"
+title: 'Installing Node on Linux via WSL'
 pubDate: 2021-08-24
 tags: []
 ---

-I've been working quite a bit on personal projects and such on my Windows machine via [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10 "WSL") along with an [Ubuntu](https://ubuntu.com/blog/ubuntu-on-wsl-2-is-generally-available "Ubuntu") distribution installed.
+I've been working quite a bit on personal projects and such on my Windows machine via [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10 'WSL') along with an [Ubuntu](https://ubuntu.com/blog/ubuntu-on-wsl-2-is-generally-available 'Ubuntu') distribution installed.

 Part of that, especially for developing any Node.js or Express application requires installing node correctly.
 To do so: